zdravkov/kendo-docs/web/menu/overview.md

 # Menu Overview

-The **Menu** displays hierarchical data as a multi-level menu.
+The Kendo UI Menu displays hierarchical data as a multi-level menu.
 It provides rich styling for unordered lists of items, and can be used for both navigation and executing JavaScript commands.
-Items can be defined and initialized from HTML, or the API can be used to add and remove items.
+Items can be defined and initialized from HTML, or through the configuration options.
+The Kendo UI Menu API can be used to add and remove items.

 ## Getting Started

-### Create a HTML hierarchical list of items
+### Initialize a Menu using HTML markup

     <ul id="menu">
         <li>Normal Item